sigstore/sigstore-conformance/docs/cli_protocol.md

 to do and descriptions of each argument.

-To simplify argument parsing, all arguments are required and will **always** be supplied by the conformance suite.
+To simplify argument parsing, all arguments are required and will **always** be supplied by the conformance suite in the order that they are specified in the templates below.

 ### Sign